 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university.

 You can also undertake a placement year in which you gain relevant work experience with a business, giving you a competitive edge in the graduate job market and providing you with key contacts within the industry.
-You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.
+You will be responsible for finding your placement, but with support and guidance provided by both your department and our placements team.

 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

 Our economics staff are at the forefront of their field and have even received MBEs.
 Our department is a richly diverse home to staff and students from all over the world who have a strong sense of belonging and want to think, learn and change the world together.

 Our psychology lecturers include award-winning teachers and prize-winning researchers who are international experts in their own research areas.
 We have specialists within our three main research groups: the Cognitive and Developmental Psychology Group; the Social and Health Psychology Group; and the Cognitive and Sensory Neuroscience Group.